gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 ##Prerequisites
 1. Installation of HaSAPPy package
 2. Necessary Python packages correctly updated
-3. Installation of Bowtie2
+3. Installation of bowtie2

-###Create a directory where to store experiments and runs
+###Create a directory for storing experiments and runs

 ```
 |- HaSAPPy